Tudat/tudat/developerGuide/extendingJSON/enhancedValueAccess.rst

   libc++abi.dylib: terminating with uncaught exception of type tudat::json_interface::UndefinedKeyError:
   Undefined key: integrator.2

-Although the functionality is identical for :class:`json` objects of value type :literal:`object` and :literal:`array`, the internal implementation is different and can have consequences for a developer extending the JSON interface.
-As explained in [REF], the comprehensible error messages are generated by defining the special key :literal:`#keypath` of the :class:`json` objects retrieved by using the :literal:`getValue` function.
-If the retrieved object is of value type :literal:`object`, defining this key is trivial.
-However, if the retrieved object is of value type :literal:`array`, the key cannot be defined directly, as string keys cannot be defined for :class:`json` arrays.
+Although the functionality is identical for :class:`json` objects of value type :jsontype:`object` and :jsontype:`array`, the internal implementation is different and can have consequences for a developer extending the JSON interface.
+As explained in [REF], the comprehensible error messages are generated by defining the special key :jsonkey:`#keypath` of the :class:`json` objects retrieved by using the :literal:`getValue` function.
+If the retrieved object is of value type :jsontype:`object`, defining this key is trivial.
+However, if the retrieved object is of value type :jsontype:`array`, the key cannot be defined directly, as string keys cannot be defined for :class:`json` arrays.

-To overcome this problem, :class:`json` objects of value type :literal:`array` are converted first to :class:`json` objects of value type :literal:`object`.
+To overcome this problem, :class:`json` objects of value type :jsontype:`array` are converted first to :class:`json` objects of value type :jsontype:`object`.
 Then, the special keys :literal:`#keypath` and :literal:`#root` *can* be set.
-This means that, when calling :literal:`getValue< json >( ... )`, the returned :class:`json` will always be of value type :literal:`object` or :literal:`primitive`, but never :literal:`array`.
-For :literal:`primitive` types, there is no need to convert them to :literal:`object` and define the special keys, as they are unstructured, which means that they cannot store ojects and thus their :literal:`at` method is undefined.
+This means that, when calling :literal:`getValue< json >( ... )`, the returned :class:`json` will always be of value type :jsontype:`object` or :jsontype:`primitive`, but never :jsontype:`array`.
+For :jsontype:`primitive` types, there is no need to convert them to :jsontype:`object` and define the special keys, as they are unstructured, which means that they cannot store ojects and thus their :literal:`at` method is undefined.

-The process of converting :class:`json` objects from value type :literal:`array` to value type :literal:`object` is done inside the :literal:`getValue` function automatically.
+The process of converting :class:`json` objects from value type :jsontype:`array` to value type :jsontype:`object` is done inside the :literal:`getValue` function automatically.
 For instance:

 .. code-block:: cpp